Like most bloggers, you dream of making money from your blog one day.

 In my experience, blogging is largely a labor of love, especially in niches like travel, a topic I blogged about three years ago and still cover devotedly.
 You can check out my travel blog if you wish, but if you’re not familiar with Get In the Hot Spot, I started it almost six years ago and have been selling advertising for about three years.

-When I owned Successful Blogging (sold to Sue in 2013) is to help other small business owners or writers use blogging to sell more of their services or products.
+When I owned Successful Blogging (sold to Sue in 2013) it was to help other small business owners or writers use blogging to sell more of their services or products.

 Blogging is brilliant for that – it’s helped me get paid to write blog posts, including some sweet travel writing gigs, and it’s also helped me find more clients for my web and blog design business.
 Well, I didn’t find them; they found me through my blogs.

 Normally I avoid writing about making money from blog advertising because it’s not relevant to writers and small business owners.
 But there are more and more blog writers here on Successful Blogging who are hoping to make an income directly from the sponsored posts on their blog.